sarrisv/DJGen/README.md

     - `true`: Generate all possible permutations
     - `N` (integer): Generate up to N permutations

-More examples can be found in the `config` directory.
+Complete configuration examples can be found in the `config/` directory, including `config_full.toml`, `quick.toml`, and specialized examples for different use cases.

 ## Project Structure